Yuna-hue-debug/grid-pathfinder/Development_Log.md

 ### Next Step

 Implement path reconstruction so that the agent can determine not only the distance to the target, but also the actual route it should take.
+## 2026-08-08 — Path Reconstruction

+### What I learned

+- A parent dictionary can record how each node was reached.
+- By following parent pointers backwards, the shortest path can be reconstructed.
+- The reconstructed path needs to be reversed to obtain the route from start to goal.
+- The path can be converted into actions such as UP, DOWN, LEFT, and RIGHT.

+### Implementation

+Added:
+- Parent tracking
+- Path reconstruction
+- Action generation from consecutive positions

+### Next Step

+Extend the agent to handle multiple targets and make decisions based on both reward and distance.